 4. Meet IT compliance requirements

-5. Increase accountability of users and stakeholders
+5. Increase the accountability of users and stakeholders

 6. Maintain the organization’s reputation

 A commitment to information security standards and practices fosters trust among customers.
-Additionally, ISPs help reduce the number of data security incidents, further raising customer loyalty and cultivating a positive image of your brand.
+Additionally, ISPs help reduce the number of data security incidents, further strengthening customer loyalty and cultivating a positive image of your brand.

 7. Increase operational efficiency